 SAP, in particular, deserves a look, because it both is the largest ERP vendor, and because it offers a range of software solutions based on the business size that can be migrated to larger solutions as a company grows.
-For businesses using ERP for the first time, SAP offers SAP Business One and SAP Business ByDesign for fast-growing early-stage and mid-market companies.
+For businesses using ERP for the first time, SAP offers SAP Business One, SAP Business ByDesign, or SAP S/4HANA Cloud, Public Edition for fast-growing early-stage and mid-market companies.

 To learn more about ERP and how it can help, download our free guide, Understanding Cloud ERP, or contact one of our consultants at (801) 642-0123 or firstname.lastname@example.org.